 Turbo Takeaways

 With low-country charm and irresistible Southern style, South Carolina is rich with reasons to call the Palmetto State home.
-South Carolina’s population has grown in the past five years, making it a destination for individuals and families looking for opportunities from Columbia to Charleston.
+South Carolina’s population has grown over the past five years, making it a destination for individuals and families seeking opportunities from Columbia to Charleston.

 However, the Palmetto State’s population isn’t all that’s grown.
 Many residents live with increasing consumer debt, making it difficult to meet monthly expenses.
 With a median household income well below the national rate, and nearly 14% of the population living in poverty, South Carolinians need a way to escape economic hardship.